The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The degeneration of the multi elliptic-localized solutions

-Considering elliptic function solutions $u(x,t)$ \eqref{eq:mKdV-solution-cn-dn} of equation \eqref{eq:mKdV-equation}, we could prove that as $k\rightarrow 0^+$ above solutions are degenerated into constant solutions, which link the periodic solutions and constant solutions together.
-Then, we want to consider that whether there exist the relationship between the multi elliptic-breather and multi breather solutions on the zero or constant background.
+Considering elliptic function solutions $u(x,t)$ \eqref{eq:mKdV-solution-cn-dn} of equation \eqref{eq:mKdV-equation}, we find that as $k\rightarrow 0^+$ above solutions degenerate into constant solutions, which link the periodic solutions and constant solutions together.
+Then, we want to consider whether the relationship exists between solutions under the background of elliptic functions and solutions on the vanishing or constant background.